This guide covers what happens inside your game server build when it runs on the PlayFlow platform.

 {

-var serverConfig = PlayFlowServerConfig.LoadConfig();
+var config = PlayFlowServerConfig.LoadConfig();

-if (serverConfig != null)
+if (config != null)

 {

-if (serverConfig.custom_data.TryGetValue("map_name", out object mapName))
+if (config.custom_data.TryGetValue("map_name", out object map))

 {